 Language models are neural networks trained on large amounts of text to learn how a language works.
 If you think about the way you're using your native tongue, you'll observe that it's intuitive.
-You don't have to think about grammar rules when speaking, you just know and apply them intuitively.
-A language model is an attempt to enable machines to use the language in a similar way humans do.
+You don't have to think about grammar rules when speaking; you just know and apply them intuitively.
+A language model attempts to enable machines to use language in a similar way humans do.

 Language models are no magic.
 The way a model works is that it decides how probable it is that a word is valid in a particular word sequence.
 By valid, we mean that it resembles the way humans talk, not that it complies with any grammar rules.

 The latest advance in NLP is the transformer architecture which led to top-performing models, such as BERT.
 It differs from previously used architectures in that instead of processing passages of text word-by-word, transformer-based models can process whole sentences at once, which makes them much faster in training but also in inference.
 They can also learn the relations between different words in a sentence and how these relations affect the expected model output—a functionality called attention mechanism.

 A fine-tuned model is a language model trained on a large amount of raw text to perform a specific NLP task, such as text classification or question answering.
 A lot of fine-tuned models are publicly available for free on model hubs such as Hugging Face.
 You can just grab them from there and use them in your NLP app as a starting point.
 You no longer need to train your own model, which takes a lot of time and a lot of data and uses a lot of computer resources.

 Large language models (LLMs) are huge models trained on enormous amounts of data.
 Interacting with such a model resembles talking to another person.
 These models have general knowledge of the world.
 You can ask them almost anything, and they'll be able to answer.

 LLMs are trained to perform many NLP tasks with little training data.
 Some examples of tasks they can handle are language translation, summarization, question answering, or text generation.